 It has multiple data structures for meshes, operations that can run on both CPU and GPU, and a system for animating just about every object property you can imagine.

-If you’re using Blender for anything beyond low-poly modeling and simple scenes, you’ll want at least 16-32gb of RAM.
-If you have a tendency to multitask and this isn’t your first workstation build, stepping up to 64gb isn’t a bad idea.
+If you’re using Blender for anything beyond low-poly modeling and simple scenes, you’ll want at least 16-32GB of RAM.
+If you tend to multitask and this isn’t your first workstation build, stepping up to 64GB isn’t a bad idea.

 When it comes to RAM speed and how many sticks to get, check out this section of our general workstation guide.
 It’ll tell you everything you need to know.

 - Best Value Choice: Corsair Vengeance LPX DDR4 RAM 3200MHz CL16